octocloudlabs/supercharge-docs/docs/walt/lab-5.md

 Note the custom command prompt `Universe-Workshop>`, this is specified in the configuration files.

 1. Run `ls` command to see a list of files.
-   A. Notice that the file folder defaults to the root of the workspace.
+2. Notice that the file folder defaults to the root of the workspace.
-2. Do another command here!
+3. Do another command here!

 💡 **Instructor tip:**
 > The learner can run a shell scripts from the browser.
 This let's you teach all manner of command-line base techniques or have them practice important commands.